Tulip-Dev/tulip/doc/user/workspace.rst

   * **Mean and standard derivation**: Tulip computes the mean and the standard derivation and displays these values on the histogram.

-  * **Select nodes in range**: Choose the lower and upper bound and select the nodes inbetween.
+  * **Select nodes in range**: choose the lower and upper bound and select the nodes in between.

   * **Density estimation**: Tulip will display a curve representing the distribution according to a given function (Uniform, Gaussian, Triangle, Epanechnikov, Quartic, Cubic or Cosine).

   Do not forget to click on *Apply* to commit your changes.

-* |icon_his_metric_mapping|: This interactor allows to perform a metric mapping on nodes colors, nodes borders colors, nodes sizes, nodes borders widths or nodes glyphs in a visual way.
+* |icon_his_metric_mapping|: this interactor allows to perform a metric mapping on nodes colors, nodes borders colors, nodes sizes, nodes borders widths or nodes glyphs in a visual way.
 To select the mapping type, do a right click on the scale located at the left of the histogram vertical axis and pick the one wanted in the popup menu which appears.

   .. image:: _images/i_histogram_mappingtype.png

   To configure the metric mapping, double click on the scale located at the left of the histogram vertical axis and use the dialog which appears.
-The rest of the instructions on how to fully configure the tool can be find in the tool documentation panel.
+More detailed instructions about the tool configuration can be found in the tool documentation panel.

 .. _workspace_parallel: